matejsemancik/weird-segment/README.md

 ### Installation
 Clone the repo and copy over the `lib/WeirdSegment` folder with the actual library.

 ### Usage
+First, write the display buffer using the `write*` functions.
+After that, the display must be continuously updated using the `update` function, which outputs the display buffer into the physical LED segments.

 ``` cpp

 WeirdSegment display;